 Get ready for the clocks changing

-Get ready to enjoy that precious extra hour in bed this Sunday 27 October.
-While you might remember to adjust your clocks, it's easy to overlook another essential: your heating controls and timers!
+Get ready to enjoy that precious extra hour in bed this Sunday 26 October.
+While you might remember to adjust your clocks, it’s also a good time to prepare your home for winter.

 Share on social: